Kalugy/js-challenges/Task.md

 - [ ] review all challenges see that all are working
 - [ ] if all challenges are working start algorithm!!!

+- [ ] make a select to choose the challenge

 ---
 ## Create crud view to challenges